Dan Audick: Professional career

-Audick was drafted by the Pittsburgh Steelers in the 1977 NFL draft.
-He started in 33 of 76 regular season games while playing for the St. Louis Football Cardinals, the San Diego Chargers, and the San Francisco 49ers.
+Audick was selected by the Pittsburgh Steelers in the 1977 NFL draft.
+He started in 33 of 76 regular season games while playing for the St. Louis Cardinals, San Diego Chargers, and San Francisco 49ers.
 In post-season play, Audick started in 5 of 6 playoff games.
 Under the leadership of Coach Don Coryell, Audick played on a Chargers' team that clinched two consecutive playoff berths (1979 and 1980).
-With the 1980 San Diego Chargers, Audick started at the right tackle position in the AFC Championship game versus the Oakland Raiders where he protected Dan Fouts' frontside in the "Air Coryell" offense.
+With the 1980 Chargers, Audick started at the right tackle position in the AFC Championship game versus the Oakland Raiders where he protected Dan Fouts' frontside in the "Air Coryell" offense.

 In 1981, Audick was traded to the San Francisco 49ers.
 Though he was considered to be "undersized" for the left tackle position, he was tasked with the responsibility of protecting Joe Montana's "blindside."
 Under the guidance of Coach Bill Walsh, Audick was a key contributor on the final 89-yard drive that led to the play that has been immortalized as "The Catch" in the 1982 NFC Playoffs versus the Dallas Cowboys.
-Audick subsequently started in Super Bowl XVI wearing number 61 for the 49ers' 26-21 victory over the Cincinnati Bengals.
+Audick subsequently started in Super Bowl XVI wearing number 61 for the 49ers' 26–21 victory over the Cincinnati Bengals.

 When Michael Lewis was researching for his 2006 book, The Blind Side: Evolution of a Game, he called upon several former NFL coaches and players who had played the left tackle position including Audick.
 Audick helped Lewis understand the role of the "undersized" versus the "prototypical."
 In Lewis's book, Audick is credited with having played a contributing role in the evolution of the "undersized" left tackle position.
 In 2009, the book was made into a movie called The Blind Side.

 Audick was the first student athlete to graduate from the University of Hawaii and to contribute to a winning Super Bowl team.

 Dan was the defensive line coach in 1991 for Grossmont College in El Cajon, California.